How Can You Calculate Shipping Costs with the USPS Shipping Calculator?

 Calculating postage can be tricky and can lead to significant losses.
 When you are shipping with a carrier as big as USPS, the good news is that there is an established process.
 To make it easier for all ecommerce businesses, we have complied a step-by-step process to calculate the postage.

 5.1) Weigh the item and then round it up

-During shipment, the United States Postal Service rounds up the weight of the package to the nearest ounce or pound, and charges you for that weight.
-For example, if your package weighs 4lbs 5 oz, then you will be charged at the rate for 5lbs.
+During the shipping process, the United States Postal Service rounds up the weight of the package to the nearest ounce or pound and charges you for that weight.
+For example, if your parcel weighs 4lbs 5 oz, you will be charged at 5lbs.
 Especially for shipping items by First Class Package, if the weight is 4lbs 2 oz, you will still be charged at the 5lbs rate.
 This is applicable for any shipment, be it domestic or international.